 v2 "We use no hocus-pocus, no clever tricks, no dishonest manipulation of the Word of God.
 We speak the plain truth", Phillips.
 When it comes to communicating the gospel, Paul is into telling it the way it is; no sugar coating, no managed release of information to win converts, no diluting the message.
 Any person, sensitive to the will of God, not only recognizes gospel truth, but the worth of the preacher.

 v3.
-Yet sadly, it is true that there are many, heading for damnation, who do not respond to the gospel, as if its message is hidden from them.
+Yet sadly, it is true that there are many heading for damnation who do not respond to the gospel, as if its message is hidden from them.
 Obviously, Paul's critics questioned the worth of his gospel message, given the poor response it achieved.
 Yet, the truth of the gospel is what is essential, not the number of so-called conversions.

 v4.
 The reason why many unbelievers fail to recognize the truth of the gospel is that their minds are dulled by the powers of darkness that infest this age.
 Of course, if they were to seek after God they would find him in Jesus, but by floating through life they cannot recognize, in the gospel message, the divine truth that radiates from the person of Jesus.
-In particular, they see no truth in Christ's glorious resurrection and its consequences, namely, that because Christ lives we can live eternally.
+In particular, they see no truth in Christ's glorious resurrection and its consequences, namely, that because Christ lives they can live eternally.

 In the content department Paul preaches "Jesus Christ", making two particular points about Jesus: First, "the glory of Christ."
-The message concerning Jesus radiates divine glory, that is, it focuses on Christ in all his glory.
-This glory is evident in his resurrection.
+The message concerning Jesus radiates divine glory, that is, it focuses on Christ in all his glory, which glory is evident in his resurrection.
 Second, Jesus is "Lord."
 When I arrived at my last ministry posting I hung a banner out the front, "under new management, same Boss."
 C.K.
 Barrett put it this way, Jesus "is now the merciful ruler of the world and victor over all evil powers."

 Second, when it comes to communicating the gospel message, Paul makes two point, one negative and one positive:

-On the positive side, again Phillips' paraphrase says it all, "we speak the plain truth", "by the open statement of the truth", NRSV.
+On the positive side, again Phillips' paraphrase says it all, "we speak the plain truth" - "by the open statement of the truth", NRSV.
 Paul had a clear message from God and he saw no need to rework it.
 "The gospel is the power of God unto salvation", not marketing techniques.

 1. Identify the elements of the gospel message found in this passage.